 It's possible to switch between employers and sectors, perhaps specialising further, or moving to a larger organisation with a broader remit or international connections.

 Ultimately, progression will be determined by your personal drive and aims.
-There's no specific structure, but you'll find fairly limitless opportunities for gaining increased responsibility and, with it, an increase in salary.
+There's no specific structure, but you'll find many opportunities for gaining increased responsibility and, with it, an increase in salary.

 Business management is carried out across many sectors, in most towns and cities and within many different types of organisation.
-As a result, there are huge possibilities for career development, limited perhaps only by geographical constraints and your willingness to change sectors.
+As a result, there are many possibilities for career development.

 You may progress to the role of senior business development manager, perhaps being responsible for a bigger team or department, with higher targets.
-With enough experience, you could reach executive or director level.
+With enough experience, you could reach director level.

-Working overseas is possible and may be quite easy to achieve if you work for an international company.
+Working overseas is possible if you work for an international company.
 You may have the option of travelling and working for short periods in the overseas divisions of your company, or you could apply for a permanent overseas transfer or to a new company.